 Now tap Record, and tap an empty playback button - this playback is your Colour Mix Intensity fader.

 Now hold Setup, and tap the Playback button of the "Red" fader, and tap "Colour" under "Fader Controls..." so that it has a red stripe next to it, and press OK.

 Repeat this for the Green and Blue fader.

-Tip - whilst you're in the playback settings, tap Advanced from the top, and you can give your playbacks a name.
+Whilst you're in the Playback Settings, you can tap Advanced from the top, and you can give your playbacks a name.

-Now clear the programmer by pressing the Clear button twice, and then when you want to Colour mix raise your Colour Mix Intensity playback - note by default this playback will have a 3 second fade time for colour, which you may wish to remove.
+Now clear the programmer by pressing the Clear button twice, and then when you want to use your colour mixing playbacks, raise your Colour Mix Intensity playback - note by default this playback will have a 3 second fade time for colour, which you may wish to remove.
 To do this press and hold View and tap the playback's button.
-In the cue list window you may set the colour fade to 0 seconds.
+In the cue list window you can tap on the colour time, and use the encoder wheels to dial this to 0 seconds.